asantee/ethanon/toolkit/readme.txt

 To control the game flow and handle its events, Ethanon Engine uses AngelScript for scripts, which brings a familiar C++ syntax to the code.
 The integration with the scripting language is pretty simple and easy to understand.
-Many features are included in the scripting system, such as full entity manipulation, save and load games with one instruction, video playback support, and more.

 HOW TO BUILD:
 ------------